-Inpatient care is often most associated with the advanced stage of illness, but around 25% of patients return home once we’ve helped them get their symptoms under control.
+Inpatient care is often most associated with the advanced stage of illness, some patients are able to return home once we’ve helped them get their symptoms under control.

 Sometimes people come in so we can help manage pain or control nausea, and a short-term stay often gives improved symptom control and also offers much-needed support to a patient’s family and carers.

 Spirituality is whatever gives you meaning in life, what is important to you right at that minute.
 It may be faith or religion that comes to mind, but not necessarily at the top of the list; thoughts of family; health or work may be your priority at that moment and will change regularly.
 Spiritual is a word that will mean different things to different people.
 For some, spiritual means religious, for others it means something much wider.
 Often it is a mix of both and depends on the person.

 ACCORD recognises the diversity of people and their experience of spirituality.
 We will seek to be inclusive, to provide support whenever possible regardless of peoples’ ethnicity, religion, culture, disability, sexuality or gender identity.
 Spirituality in essence is unique to individuals; in providing spiritual support we recognise the need to assess each person, their story and their context without prejudice, creating an atmosphere where people feel able to seek and engage with the support they may need.

 We also recognises the importance of the spiritual aspect of peoples’ lives.
 For most ACCORD staff, attention to spiritual need is intuitive and much excellent spiritual care has been delivered without those giving or receiving it necessarily recognising it as such.